A Notice of Arbitration: What You Should Know

 “[I]n the absence of an agreement to the contrary, issues of substantive arbitrability … are for a court to decide and issues of procedural arbitrability, i.e., whether prerequisites such as time limits, notice, laches, estoppel, and other conditions precedent to an obligation to arbitrate have been met, are for the arbitrators to decide.”
 (Howsam v.
 Dean Witter Reynolds, Inc., 537 U.S. 79, 84 (2002)

-What must a Notice of Arbitration contain?
+What Must a Notice of Arbitration Contain?

 There is little guidance concerning what elements are required in a notice of arbitration beyond due process requirements.
 The Federal Arbitration Act contains no reference to notices of arbitration, even though the submission of a proper Notice is necessary for the commencement of arbitration in most cases.